 The functional currency of the reporting entity and each of its foreign operations must be assessed independently giving consideration to the primary economic environment in which each reporting entity operates.
-Management has determined that the functional currencies of its Mexican subsidiary is the Mexican Peso as this is the currency of the primary economic environment in which the Company operates.
+Management has determined that the functional currencies of all its Mexican subsidiaries is the Mexican Peso as this is the currency of the primary economic environment in which the Company operates.
 The Company and its other subsidiaries have the Canadian dollar as their functional currency.

 In preparing the financial statements of the individual entities, transactions in currencies other than the entity's functional currency (foreign currencies) are recorded at the rates of exchange prevailing at the dates of the transactions.
 At each statement of financial position date, monetary assets and liabilities in foreign currencies are translated using the period end foreign exchange rate.
 Non-monetary assets and liabilities are translated using the historical rate on the date of the transaction.
-All gains and losses on translation of these foreign currency transactions are included in the consolidated statement of operations.
+All gains and losses on translation of these foreign currency transactions are recorded as other comprehensive income or loss.